roderickhsiao/webpack-atomizer-loader/README.md

   </head>
 ```

-After this you should be able to see the Atom CSS classes loaded on the browser and applied to your components.
+After this you should be able to see the atom classes loaded on the browser and applied to your components.

 ## Usage with `mini-css-extract-plugin` and `webpack-html-plugin`